This post may contain affiliate links.

 • Preheat the oven to 350 degrees F. Line a cookie sheet with parchment paper or a silicone baking mat, then set aside.
 If needed, cook, mash, and cool the carrots: Peel and cut the carrots into large pieces (cut baby carrots in half), then place in a small saucepan.
 Cover with water, then bring to a boil over high.
 Let boil until the carrots are tender, about 6 minutes.
 Mash and let cool to room temperature (you can also place the carrots in the freezer to cool more quickly).

-• In a large mixing bowl, cream together the butter, shortening, and sugar until fluffy.
+• In a large mixing bowl, cream together the shortening and sugar until fluffy.
 Beat in the eggs one at a time, then the orange zest, orange juice, and vanilla extract.
 Stir in the mashed carrots.

-• In a separate bowl, stir together the all purpose flour, whole wheat flour, baking soda, and salt.
+• In a separate bowl, stir together the flour, baking soda, and salt.
 Add to the wet ingredients, then mix gently, just until the flour disappears.
-Fold in the cranberries.

 • Drop by rounded teaspoons (the cookies are very small—do not make them larger or they will not bake as well) onto the prepared cookie sheets.
 Bake for 8 minutes, until the edges are barely golden.
 Let rest for 2-3 minutes on the baking sheet, then transfer to a wire rack to cool completely.